 It's important to verify the correct replacement part as variations exist throughout the different years and models.
 The Ford blower motor resistor deployed on the automatic temperature control systems is larger and has aluminum heat sinks incorporated into the design.

 These cooling fins channel heat away from the internal electrical components.
-Since the resistor fits into the heater case they direct air created by the spinning fan, called the squirrel cage, across the heat sink fins.
+Since the resistor fits into the heater case they direct air created by the spinning fan, across the heat sink fins.

 This is an efficient way of cooling down the entire module assembly.
 Unfortunately, failure of the component still remains possible despite the best efforts of cooling the parts down.